jcsteh/osara/readme.md

  Alternatively, you can copy it into the UserPlugins folder inside your REAPER user configuration; e.g. %appdata%\REAPER\UserPlugins.

 ## A Note for ReaAccess Users
-Some of the actions in ReaAccess were specific to ReaAccess and will not work with OSARA.
+Some of the actions in ReaAccess are specific to ReaAccess and will not work with OSARA.
 In particular, this includes arming tracks and item navigation.
 Please see below for a list of the exact actions supported.
 You will need to use these actions in order for OSARA to provide feedback.